Tazhys/express-psn-api/API.md

 ### 7. Create Group

-Creates a new messaging group with specified invitees.
+Creates a new messaging group with specified users.

 **Endpoint:** `POST /api/psn/groups`